-- A. Floor Area Bonus.
-An additional 0.15 FAR bonus allowed in Section 17.48.060 may be granted by the Town Council through approval of a Master Development Plan for retail and service-oriented uses that the upon a finding by the Town Council determines that the additional FAR bonus will likely increase business diversity and provide community benefits. - B. Height Bonus.
-A third-story height bonus up to a maximum height of 35 feet provided in Section 17.48.060 may be granted by the Town Council through approval of a Master Development Plan upon a finding by the Town Council that there is a substantial.
-The community benefit related to the height bonus to qualify for the height bonus must be something above and beyond the base project and shall be solely determined by the Town Council.
-In order tTo be considered for a limited thirdree-story height incentivebonus, the project applicant must submit its proposal outlining in detail the specific elements of the project that the applicant believes qualify as a substantial cCommunity benefit (SCB).
-The Town Council may provide examples of what might constitute a substantial community benefit by resolution.
+A. Floor Area Bonus.
+An additional 0.15 FAR bonus allowed in Section 17.48.060 may be granted by the Town Council through approval of a Master Development Plan for retail and service-oriented uses upon a finding by the Town Council that the additional FAR bonus will likely increase business diversity and provide community benefits.

+B. Height Bonus.
+A third-story height bonus up to a maximum height of 35 feet provided in Section 17.48.060 may be granted by the Town Council through approval of a Master Development Plan upon finding by the Town Council that there is a substantial community benefit related to the height bonus.
+To be considered for a limited third-story height bonus, the project applicant must submit its proposal outlining in detail the specific elements of the project that the applicant believes qualify as a substantial community benefit The Town Council may provide examples of what might constitute a substantial community benefit by resolution.